Directional Direct Detection of MeV Scale Boosted Dark Matter in Two Component Dark Matter Scenario via Dark Photon Interaction: Introduction

 The boosted DM scenario is promising for exploring parameter spaces that are difficult to explore with conventional direct DM searches.
 In particular, since the usual direct search experiments target what makes up the current Galactic halo, their velocities are limited by the Galaxy's escape velocity.
 Therefore, searches for light DM on the MeV scale are particularly difficult because its kinetic energy is below the energy threshold of the detector.
 Actually, the thermal relic scenario of the DM represented by the Weakly Interacting Massive Particles (WIMP) model, mass scale of MeV/$c^{2}$ is still allowed \cite{DM_CMB:2013,DM_BBN:2019}.
 While such a lighter mass region can be searched using the electron recoil and the Migdal effect, independent verification of direct interactions with baryons is still needed.
 If the DM-accelerating process exists, the light DM would be detectable in existing detectors, thus making it possible to verify parameter spaces and specific particle physics models that are difficult to search for in the conventional direct search scenario.

 For example, various phenomenological studies and experiments have already been carried out in the scenario of DM accelerated by cosmic rays (\textit{e.g.}, \cite{CRDM:2019,PandaX:2022,Nagao:2022azp,SK:2023}).
 In this scenario, accelerated DM has the broad kinetic energy spectrum of DM up to the GeV scale; an existing neutrino detector with a large scale can search that~\cite{SK:2023}.
+Constraints for models with scalar and vector mediators are discussed in ~\cite{Elor:2021swj}.

 The multi-component DM scenario, which is the main focus of this study, allows for multiple components in the dark sector.
-In such a scenario, boosted DM can be realized when we have heavier DM component that annihilates into lighter one(s)~\cite{Agashe:2014yua,Elor:2015tva,Aoki:2018gjf,Li:2023fzv}.
+In such a scenario, boosted DM can be realized when we have heavier DM component that annihilates into lighter one(s)~\cite{Agashe:2014yua,Elor:2015tva,Aoki:2018gjf,Li:2023fzv,Basu:2023wgo}.
 It is assumed that the signal can be detected due to the large momentum of secondary dark particles from the annihilation of the heavier component in the Galactic halo, which dominates relic density.
 This scenario is expected to explain the current situation of direct DM searches, which place strong constraints on the interaction cross section with SM particles, particularly those coupling with baryons, for the main DM component in the Galactic halo.
 As a concrete model, we adopt the hidden $U(1)_D$ model in ref.~\cite{Li:2023fzv} that contains two components of DM that are Dirac fermions stabilized by the hidden $U(1)_D$ charge assignment.
 Then, a massive gauge boson from hidden $U(1)_D$, dark photon, mediates the interaction between DM and SM particles with tiny coupling induced by kinetic mixing~\cite{Holdom:1985ag}.

 In the case of very small coupling between the DM and the SM particles, there is no strong restriction of the coupling for secondary dark particles itself due to annihilation (or decay) with the SM particles at present.
 And, if the self-interacting effect of secondary dark particles is also taken into account, it is also expected to behave as a worm DM.
 It is allowed to construct a Galactic halo with a certain mixing ratio of primary and secondary DM \cite{Kamada:2021,Kim:2023}.